DatSciR/intro_prog_fun/transmitting_science/intro_prog_fun.md

     1 hi    <tibble [2 × 2]>
     2 hola  <tibble [2 × 2]>

-💡You can explore different types of objects in R [here](https://rstudio-education.github.io/hopr/r-objects.html).
+💡 You can explore different types of objects in R [here](https://rstudio-education.github.io/hopr/r-objects.html).

-- Functions: objects in R that take an input and give an output doing a specific action (specific functionality).
-Functions are the fundamental *building blocks* in R which is a functional programming language.
+- Functions: objects in R that take inputs and produce outputs by performing a specific action or task.
+They are the fundamental building blocks of R, which is a functional programming language, meaning that writing and combining functions is the primary way to structure and execute code efficiently.

   ![](images/function.png)